-N4 Giving your rights to someone else
+L4 Giving your rights to someone else

-You can't give any rights or benefits under this agreement or any income from accounts under it to anyone else unless we say in writing that you can.
+You can't give any rights or benefits under this agreement or any income from accounts under it to anyone else, or create any security over money in your accounts in favour of someone else, unless we say in writing that you can.
 You can't ask someone else to do anything we have asked you to do unless we agree.

-N5 Enforcing this agreement
+L5 Enforcing this agreement